Overview

 Procedure

+RFA is most similar to a small dental procedure with regards to the way that it is managed and how you will feel afterward.
+First, we ensure that there have been no recent changes in your nodule by doing an ultrasound.
+Then, we cleanse your neck.
+After that, we will make sure that you are comfortable by injecting numbing medication (this is usually the worst part).
 During radiofrequency ablation of a thyroid nodule, a thin needle or electrode is inserted into the thyroid nodule or affected thyroid tissue under ultrasound guidance.
 Radiofrequency energy is then delivered through the electrode, generating heat that destroys the targeted tissue.
-Radiation is not used, but radiofrequency energy.
+Radiation is not used, but radiofrequency energy waves are.
 The procedure is typically performed under local anesthesia and is usually done on an outpatient basis, allowing patients to return home the same day.

 Benefits and Risks